 Leash training a cat might sound unusual, but it's a fantastic way to safely explore the outdoors together.
 Not only does it provide physical exercise, but it also offers mental stimulation for your feline friend.
 Here’s how you can introduce your cat to a leash and harness, ensuring a positive experience for both of you.
+For more early training basics, see litter box training for kittens.

 1. Choose the Right Harness and Leash